Prosper Rock Hill Swing

 Speed-reading is okay as long as it isn't 1000wpm.

 You can keep your own time if you'd like, but I will be timing as well.
 My timer begins on your first word.
 For Prep Time, I will give 30 second intervals.
 Be sure to tell me to "cease prep time," otherwise it will continue to run.

 Please ask "Judge ready?" before you start, I may still be writing or getting my timer ready.

-Framework/going down the flow is important.
+Framework/going down the flow is important, and sign-posting is much appreciated.
 If you jump back and forth from On/Off case, I may get lost and mistake your attacks for your defense and vice versa.

 Off-time roadmaps are preferred, but not necessary.

 I'm not great at disclosures, but everything will be on the ballot and hopefully helpful to your learning experience.